WheteThunger/VehicleDecayProtection/README.md

 ## Permissions

 *Note: This plugin has four different features for protecting vehicles against decay.
-Only one of those features uses permissions: no decay based on vehicle ownership.
+Only one of those features uses permissions: "no decay based on vehicle ownership".
 If you simply want to make vehicles not decay if they have been recently used, or if you want to scale decay for vehicles under a roof or near a tool cupboard, those features DO NOT use permissions, so skip ahead to the configuration section of the plugin.*

 Granting the following permissions to a player will cause their **owned** vehicles to not decay under any circumstances.
 You can grant permissions by vehicle type, or for all vehicles with a single permission.

 - `vehicledecayprotection.nodecay.allvehicles` (all in one)
+- `vehicledecayprotection.nodecay.duosubmarine`
 - `vehicledecayprotection.nodecay.hotairballoon`
-- `vehicledecayprotection.nodecay.duosubmarine`
 - `vehicledecayprotection.nodecay.kayak`
 - `vehicledecayprotection.nodecay.minicopter`
 - `vehicledecayprotection.nodecay.modularcar`